 | WiFi |

 |Olympus E-M5 II||Y||stereo||mono||Y||-||micro||2.0||Y||-||-|

 It is notable that the E-M5 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-410 does not offer wifi capability.
+In contrast, the E-410 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the E-410) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the E-410 and the E-M5 II have been discontinued, but can regularly be found used on eBay.
 The E-410 was replaced by the Olympus E-420, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So what is the bottom line?
 Is the Olympus E-410 better than the Olympus E-M5 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.